starnowski/bmunit-extension/README.md

 [other-maven-repositories]:(#other-maven-repositories)
 ## Other maven repositories
-Project is also published in [jcenter](https://bintray.com/bintray/jcenter) repository To use it you have to attach repository in project descriptor or the maven settings.
+Project is also published in [jcenter](https://bintray.com/bintray/jcenter) repository.
+To use it you have to attach repository in project descriptor or the maven settings.
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>